-Public Input Archived
+Public Input (.zip) »

 The documents are available in alternative formats.
 The documents are also available for viewing in the DNR Central Office in St. Paul.
 Please contact us at: [email protected] or 651-259-5959 if you would like to view the documents or would like them in an alternative format.

-Lease Sale Process, FAQs, & History
+Lease sale process, FAQs, & history

 Learn about DNR's Metallic Minerals Lease Sale and more about nonferrous metallic minerals exploration and regulations.

-Lease Sale FAQs
+- Lease sale FAQs

 The fact sheet below features a number of questions and answers about nonferrous metallic minerals leasing, exploration, and regulation.

-History of State Leasing and Public Lease Sales for Nonferrous Metallic Minerals (1966-2016):
+History of State Leasing and Public Lease Sales for Nonferrous Metallic Minerals (1966-2019):

 Learn more about nonferrous metallic minerals at the following DNR webpages and documents:

-Why does the state lease its lands for mineral exploration?
+Why does the state lease its minerals?

 The state leases its minerals on school trust lands to fulfill its fiduciary obligation to raise revenue for the Permanent School Fund.
 Minerals have generated about 80% of the historic total revenue to the Permanent School Fund.
 The state also has fiduciary responsibilities to raise revenues for the Permanent University Fund and the taxing districts and meets those responsibilities by leasing minerals on university trust lands and minerals acquired by the state through tax forfeiture.